ethberry/ethberry.github.io/docs/admin-panel/simple-mechanics/drop.md

 # Drop

 While all ACTIVE templates are available for purchase from the market at all times there is a way to create limited offer.

 ## Configuration

-To start using Drops you have to create [templates](/docs/admin-panel/hierarchy/ERC721/template/) first.
+To start using Drops you have to create [templates](/docs/admin-panel/hierarchy/ERC721/template/) first, then to create associated limited offer

 ### Configuration options